cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/Training/EntityLinking/readme.md

 Please refer to [Dataset creation for Entity Linking](../../KGToolbox/EntityLinking/readme.md) to create the dataset required for training the Entity Linking models.

-Create a `data` folder with three sub-folders as shown below in `Marie/EntityLinking` and copy the three groups of files created in the [Data Preparation Step](../../KGToolbox/EntityLinking/readme.md) into them.
+Create a `data` folder with three sub-folder and copy the three groups of files created in the [Data Preparation Step](../../KGToolbox/EntityLinking/readme.md) into them.

 For instance, create `data/step1`, `data/step2`,`data/ner`.